 Women in Hospitality breaking the Glass Ceiling

 If you have ever had the chance of studying Human Resources, then you might have come across the status of women at jobs.
 The glass ceiling concept is very common in human resource concept.
-For those of you who have never known this, it is described as kind of a barrier for women.
+For those of you who have never known this, it is described as a kind of a barrier for women.

 However, things are changing now.

 We have women at the top political posts in several countries around the globe.
 There is no doubt that women are making better progress as compared to earlier times.

 However, after a certain point, women fail to earn promotion.
 As a post in Forbes magazine suggest that Glass ceiling is cracked-not broken.